Design. Invent. Build.

-At Allen School of Engineering and Technology, we teach you the engineering skills you need to explore and discover innovative solutions for today's complex problems.
+In the Allen School of Engineering and Technology, we teach you the engineering skills you need to explore and discover innovative solutions for today's complex problems.
 As a leader in the rapidly changing field of science and technology, you'll need practical expertise focusing on technical, intellectual, and interpersonal skills.
-That's what we do.
-It's a Trine Thing.
-And that's why 92 percent of our engineering graduates find jobs in their fields within six months of graduation.
+That's what we do at Trine.
+And that's why 99.3 percent of Trine graduates find employment or continue their education within six months of graduation.

-You will work one-on-one with top-notch professors who've earned advanced degrees from MIT, Yale, Princeton, Notre Dame, Virginia Tech and Georgia Tech.
+You will work one-on-one with top-notch professors who've earned advanced degrees from universities including MIT, Yale, Princeton, Notre Dame, Stanford, Virginia Tech and The University of Texas.
 Eighty-five percent of Trine's engineering faculty have doctorates and one-third are registered professional engineers.
-There are no teaching assistants, and our average class size is 15 students, ensuring you'll interact with faculty and peers in a stimulating learning environment.
+There are no teaching assistants, and our average class size is 17 students, ensuring you'll interact with faculty and peers in a stimulating learning environment.

 - Design Engineering Technology

 Engineering at Trine means performing actual engineering work.
 Students develop and apply new technologies such as micro-scale cooling of computer chips; semi-conducting materials for thin film transistors; metallic recovery from scrap; hydrogen production from industrial waste; and instruments for use in orthopedic surgery.
-Student groups participate in regional and national competitions, building anything from fire-fighting robots to off-road racing and utility vehicles.
+Student groups participate in regional and national competitions, building anything from fire-fighting robots to off-road utility vehicles and concrete canoes.

-Trine engineering graduates enter the workforce better prepared than their colleagues from other engineering schools.
+Trine engineering graduates enter the workforce well prepared.
 Why?
 The practical skills and experiences they've gained through their senior design projects, the hands-on nature of our laboratories, and internships and co-ops have earned Trine graduates the reputation of being work-ready.
 Trine engineering graduates are highly sought by industry and earn starting salaries above the national average.